lukkari/sync/README.md

 - [ ] Store parsed data in log
 - [ ] Show log in browserWindow
 - [x] Show saved watch dir in browserWindow
+- [ ] Think of handling abbreviations in schedule files